-Do not put anything but U.S. coins in parking meters.
-Inserting any slug, device or substitute for United States currency into a parking meter is a misdemeanor and will be tried by a magistrate.
+Do not put anything but United States coins in parking meters.
+Inserting any slug, device or substitute for U.S. currency into a parking meter is a misdemeanor and will be tried by a magistrate.

 You can only park head-in on campus.
 Pull-through parking and backing into a space is not allowed.

 We realize it can sometimes be difficult to find parking.
 Please remember that your inability to locate a legal space in a parking area is never an excuse for parking illegally.

 A standing vehicle is considered parked, even if someone is inside.

 You will be towed if you park in certain areas: